Consensys/quorum/docs/Getting Started/api.md

     - `gas`: `Number|String|BigNumber` - (optional, default: To-Be-Determined) The amount of gas to use for the transaction (unused gas is refunded).
     - <strike>`gasPrice`: `Number|String|BigNumber` - (optional, default: To-Be-Determined) The price of gas for this transaction in wei, defaults to the mean network gas price.</strike>
     - `data`: `String` - (optional) Either a [byte string](https://github.com/ethereum/wiki/wiki/Solidity,-Docs-and-ABI) containing the associated data of the message, or in the case of a contract-creation transaction, the initialisation code.
+    - `input`: `String` - (optional) Either a [byte string](https://github.com/ethereum/wiki/wiki/Solidity,-Docs-and-ABI) containing the associated data of the message, or in the case of a contract-creation transaction, the initialisation code. `input` will be used if it coexists with `data`.
     - `nonce`: `Number`  - (optional) Integer of a nonce.
 This allows to overwrite your own pending transactions that use the same nonce.
     - `privateFrom`: `String`  - (optional) When sending a private transaction, the sending party's base64-encoded public key to use.
 If not present *and* passing `privateFor`, use the default key as configured in the `TransactionManager`.
     - `privateFor`: `List<String>`  - (optional) When sending a private transaction, an array of the recipients' base64-encoded public keys.